Lucas04-nhr/HUST-China_2024/wiki/protocol.md

 </center>

 ​	(When the fragment length is longer than the plasmid, regard the fragment as the plasmid and regard the plasmid as the fragment to calculation)

+1. Formulate the above system on the ice:

 2. Gently suck and mix(do not shake fiercely), briefly centrifuge to collect the reaction liquid to the bottom of the tube.